 Yes.
 Just like with human doctors – sometimes just walking into the vet’s office can cost you $50, $80, even upwards of $100.
 Embrace includes this fee in your reimbursement.
 Many pet insurance companies do not cover your vet’s exam fee (sometimes called an office visit fee).
 When a pet insurance company doesn’t cover the exam fee, it’s almost like paying an extra deductible on every single claim you file.
 Embrace thinks you should be reimbursed for every part of your visit, not just some of it.

 Absolutely.
-Embrace insurance covers alternative therapies for 12 weeks following any covered injury or illness.
-Coverage for alternative and holistic veterinarians is included in your accident and illness policy at no extra charge.
+Embrace insurance covers complementary treatments* for any covered injury or illness.
+Coverage for complementary and holistic veterinarians is included in your accident and illness policy at no extra charge.
 We do require that the treatment is for covered conditions and carried out either by a vet, under the direct supervision of a vet, or at a vet’s recommendation.
 We may need to verify that your vet recommended this treatment, but as long as they have – we’re good to go.
-Alternative therapy coverage includes:
+Complementary treatment coverage includes:

 Therapeutic Laser Treatment

-One important thing to remember is that vitamins and herbal supplements (those that are not FDA approved for veterinary use) and alternative therapy options not associated with a covered condition are not covered under this portion of the policy, however Wellness Rewards does reimburse for them.
+One important thing to remember is that vitamins and herbal supplements (those that are not FDA approved for veterinary use) and complementary treatment options not associated with a covered condition are not covered under this portion of the policy, however Wellness Rewards does reimburse for them.

 Pet insurance is for when the unexpected happens, so accident and illness policies do not cover preventative or routine care costs.
 However, Embrace also offers Wellness Rewards, a routine care product that can be purchased in addition to your pet insurance policy.
 Wellness Rewards reimburses for everyday veterinary, training, and grooming costs.
 It works like a health savings account, helping you budget for your pet’s routine care expenses.